NelsonRamirezC/pinia/README.md

   setup() {
     const main = useMainStore()

-    // extract specific store properties
+    // extract specific store properties.
     const { counter, doubleCounter } = storeToRefs(main)

     return {
-      // gives access to the whole store in the template main,
+      // gives access to the whole store in the template. main,
-      // gives access only to specific state or getter counter,
+      // gives access only to specific state or getter. counter,
       doubleCounter,
     }